InvictusRMC/ssi-examples/README.md

-# ssi-examples
+# SSI Samples
-This repository showcases practical examples of SSI.
+This repository showcases practical examples of the SSI-protocol built upon IPv8.